Remember, to Henry Holiday The Hunting of the Snark was a tragedy.

 It is a fire.

 The Hunting of the Snark has been published by Rev. C. L. Dodgson (Lewis Carroll) in 1876.
 The Illustrator was Henry Holiday.
 In a handwritten remark by Holiday at the bottom of a page from a letter of Lewis Carroll, Holiday categorized Carroll’s Snark as a “tragedy” (image source: PBA Galleries).
-Please understand the image and this comment in that sense.
-The Hunting of the Snark is funny and tragical at the same time.
-In my view, possible references by Lewis Carroll to Thomas Cranmer are not meant as a joke.
-This is the Boojum.
+Please understand the image and this comment in that sense: My assumtions regarding religious issues being addressed in The Hunting of the Snark are not meant to make fun of religion.
+Carroll’s long Snark poem is funny and tragical at the same time.

 I think that Henry Holiday’s illustration contains an allusion to Thomas Cranmer’s burning – when Cranmer met the Boojum after his own Snark hunt.
 This detail in Henry Holiday’s illustration could have accompanied a textual allusion by Lewis Carroll to Thomas Cranmer’s burning at the stake as well as to his Forty-Two Articles.
 Surely the Reverend Dodgson (aka Lewis Carroll) knew the Forty-Two Articles.
 As far as I know, Dodgson also refused to subscribe to the Thirty-Nine Articles and thus could not become an ordinated priest.